EmersonLopes/rubyonrails_contact_list/README.md

 # Create a mvc of the entity Contact with the properties name and phoe
 rails generate scaffold Contact name:string phone:string

+# Create a model of the entity User with the properties emails, name and password_digest
+rails generate model User email:string name:string password_digest:string

 # Run project
 rails server
 # or